 Though many harsh chemical-based products exist on the market today, they can be dangerous or cause adverse side effects.

 I set out on a mission to find products made using herbal ingredients (with no harsh chemicals) for your precious pets.
 I believe they are your best options to help repel pests.

 They can be used on cats, dogs, and even horses (depending on the type) and offer different types of protection: low, medium, and high protection, as well as temporary and long lasting.
 Find the solution that’s best for you based upon your pet’s personality, lifestyle, and preferences.

 View My Top Picks for Flea and Tick Repellents!

 The Dangers of Using Harsh Chemicals on Pets

 As a proactive Doctor of Veterinary Medicine who is also trained in homeopathy, herbs and acupuncture, I consider it one of my missions to help educate people on the advantages of natural animal care.
 My goal for your pets is to keep them in glowing good health.

-Every day, I see dogs and cats suffering from the side effects of drugs or other toxic chemicals they've been given.
+Every day, I see dogs and cats suffering from the side effects of drugs or other harsh chemicals they've been given.

 In April of 2009, the EPA issued an advisory about "spot-on" chemical pesticide products.
 These are products applied to the neck or back of dogs and cats as a flea and tick preventive.

 The advisory was issued due to a significant increase in reported adverse reactions – everything from mild skin irritation to seizures and death.
-In 2008, over 44,000 reactions presumed to be tied to spot-on products were reported by pet owners, veterinarians, and other animal caretakers.
+In 2008, over 44,000 reactions presumed to be tied to spot-on products containing harsh pesticides were reported by pet owners, veterinarians, and other animal caretakers.